smarr/ReBench/docs/config.md

 **location:**

 The path to the benchmark harness.
 Executions use this location as working directory.
-It overrides the location/path of a VM.
+It overrides the location/path of an executor.

 Example: